IssamLaradji/ada_sls/README.md

 ## Usage

-Use Sps in your code by adding the following script.
+Use AdaSls in your code by adding the following script.

 ```
 import adasls